 Optical flow code is written with some assumptions or rules – when your shot sticks closer to the rules – you get a better result.
 This is natural – we all understand green or blue screen keying these days – which in turn means we all have a bunch of “rules” for shooting green screen material … such as don’t wear a green shirt in front of the green screen, or don’t use promist filters or avoid having a green screen too close to the talent.
 You can choose to violate these rules anytime you like, but you may create more work for yourself, and achieving great results may be much much harder to obtain.

 Rule 1.Transparent things and things that violate the ‘Single motion assumption’ do not work as well

 Rule 2.
 Flashing lights or things that violate the “Brightness Constancy Assumption” will work less well

 Rule 3.
 Very grainy or noisy footage works less well

 Rule 4.
 Pre-processing will normally hurt rather than help an optical flow analysis.
-We asked both Dr Black and Bill Collis from the Foundry (the man behind the original Matrix bullet time re-timing) and both agreed that the algorithms are built to accommodate noise and grain – and pre-processing is like using secondary colour correction on a green screen transfer to pump up the greens – it looks good to the naked eye but in reality does more harm than good.
+We asked both Dr. Black and Dr. Bill Collis from the Foundry (the man behind the original Matrix bullet-time re-timing) and both agreed that the algorithms are built to accommodate noise and grain – and pre-processing is like using secondary colour correction on a green screen transfer to pump up the greens – it looks good to the naked eye but in reality does more harm than good.
 “I do not advocate pre-processing but rather a careful modeling of the noise properties in your sequences.
-This allows one to formulate a principled probabilistic approach to the flow estimation problem,” advises Dr Black.
-So degrain, denoise or averaging are out.
+This allows one to formulate a principled probabilistic approach to the flow estimation problem,” advises Dr. Black.
+Thus degrain, denoise or averaging are out.